-The resource person from various field, companies are invited • for discussion and delivering lectures, \Refer table no. 1.3 as above
+• The resource person from various field, companies are invited for discussion and delivering lectures,

+\Refer table no. 1.3 as above

-- IQAC and CDC includes experts from various fields who • regularly interacts with the staff and students, - Placement cell is started in the college for fresh graduate • students with coordination with the industries in vicinity - Board of Studies Members are informed about the demand of students and for update of syllabus, during participation in conferences or workshops or at the time of college visit
+- IQAC and CDC includes experts from various fields who regularly interacts with the staff and students, - Placement cell is started in the college for fresh graduate students with coordination with the industries in vicinity - Board of Studies Members are informed about the demand of students and for update of syllabus, during participation in conferences or workshops or at the time of college visit college is established few years back and all faculties are freshers.
+As the college has no faculty as Board of Studies member, it is not able to contribute to the development of syllabus directly.
+But faculty has contacts with other members of B.O.S through which suggestions and feedback are communicated.

-1.1.6 What are the contributions of the institution and/or its staff members to the development of the curriculum by the University? (number of Staff members/departments represented on the Board of Studies, Student feedback, teacher feedback, stakeholder feedback provided, Specific suggestions etc..?
+1.1.6 What are the contributions of the institution and/or its staff members to the development of the curriculum by the University? (number of Staff members/departments represented on the Board of Studies, Student feedback, teacher feedback, stakeholder feedback provided,Specific suggestions etc..?